manikamakam/majorproject/README.md

 # majorproject
-Design and Simulation of a Fully Functional Self Driving Car using Applied Deep Learning
+Design and Simulation of a Fully Functional Self Driving Car using Applied Deep Learning Implemented this project in the last semester of undergraduate studies.

 • Designed a car which is capable of self-driving on a track and identifies 43 different road symbols.
 • Used Image processing and Machine Learning concepts to achieve this project.